duythvn/duythzoomcampcapstone/README.md

 II - Objective
 The objective of this project is to create a data engineering pipeline to ingest customer support tickets of a company and provide detailed analysis through graphs/charts and reports.

+From the data, support managers can understand more about how well the support team has been performing.
+If the company's SLA has been met, and if there are rooms for improvements

 The project simulate a data batch processing pipeline and make good uses for MageAI for data ochestration and Looker for dahsboard visulisation